busratuter/personal_blog/README.md

 - Once the application is running, you can access it at [http://localhost:8000](http://localhost:8000).
 - API documentation is available at [http://localhost:8000/docs](http://localhost:8000/docs).

-## Contributing

-If you wish to contribute, please submit a pull request or open an issue.

 ## License

 This project is licensed under the MIT License.